• FOOD

 You can also cook this in a slow cooker.
 Just reduce the bone broth to 1 cup instead of 3.
 Cook on high for about four hours or low for about eight hours.
 You want the meat falling off the bone!

-Put a big dollop of polenta on the plate and serve with the chops and vegetables and some of the pan juices drizzled on top.
+Put a big dollop of polenta on the plate and serve with the chops and vegetables and some of the pan juices drizzled on top with some green steamed vegetables on the side.

 To make this recipe dairy free, simply use all stock for the polenta instead of the milk.